coderefractor/Speed-Post-Tracker/README.md

 # Speed Post Tracking

-A nifty library to provide easy access to track Speed Post or EMS India Post packages.
+A nifty library to provide easy access to [track Speed Post online](http://www.dtdctrack.in/speed-post-tracking-india-post-track/) or EMS India Post packages.
+This can be used in your website or App which uses PHP in it's backend.
+You can also create a request-response system for cross-language compatibility.

 It is a general brand name for accelerated delivery services provided by inpependant companies.
 There are 3 different types of Speed Post carriers: